 2. Accept you are in transition.
 You may not be sure what your next step is or you may know what your new path is, but the timing or resources are not enabling it yet.
 Wherever you are, acknowledging it and gently allowing yourself to be in this space of transition and restlessness will reduce the pressure and anxiety.It has been proven that a mind which doesn’t rumble and is less busy with scenarios, will naturally come up with ideas, innovations, creative solutions and answers that source intuition rather than rational mind.

 Inspiration comes when we disconnect from ordinary life and take time for ourselves.
-In peace and in quiet our left brain takes space and intuition kicks in.
+In peace and in quiet our right brain takes space and intuition kicks in.
 To get a feel for what you are looking for, start with above questions and if stuck use some inspiration sources such as: people you admire, better version of yourself at one point in time, things that relax or are passionate about, childhood activities, places you love, theories / concepts / values / environment you would like embrace and embody.
 Put all ideas in one place and you will have your own empowering personal vision board.

 This is an efficient tool to imagine the future and represent where you are and where you want to be.
 Our minds respond well to visual stimulation, creating intentions that our subconscious and later on the universe naturally align to fulfill.
 Our brain understands desires and goals and translates them into e-motions and energy that activate the Law of Attraction and bring with time what we want and need.